Bureau of Consumer Financial Protection.

 b.
 Are there risks to consumers when third-party agents are used to facilitate transactions or provide other products via mobile?

 It has been widely reported that mobile financial services are being used successfully in other countries to increase access for low-income consumers.
-These examples may shed light on how mobile technology could be used in ways designed to improve account access, use of safe and low-cost payments and the availability of tools to support money management for the economically vulnerable consumers in this country.
+These examples may shed light on how mobile technology could be used in ways designed to improve account access, use of safe and low-cost payments and the availability of tools to Start Printed Page 33735support money management for the economically vulnerable consumers in this country.

 (34) Are there useful international examples of the spread of mobile technology for financial services that enhance access for low-income consumers?
 What differences would or should apply if these approaches were adapted for the U.S. context?